 Come With Me by Holly M. McGhee is a look at how sometimes resilience is about combating one feeling with actions that create another.
 In this case the fear of bad things happening in the world, with simple acts of kindness.
 The kindness that is a part of inclusion and the inclusion that is part of kindness is what this book focuses on.
 Really what it is doing is teaching children one way to build resilience through actions.
 I love how this book shares that little gestures and acts of kindness can create a shared sense of well being and community.

 The Adventures of Beekle by Dan Santat is all about an imaginary friend who never gets picked by a child.
 He doesn’t keep waiting.
 Instead, he decides to take matters into his own hands and travels to the real world all on his own.
 I love Beekle’s resilience.
-He feels down when he keeps getting looked over.
+He feels down when looked over repeatedly.
 Instead of accepting it, he fights for what he wants his life to be!
 He was sick of seeing all the other imaginary friends getting picked and knew his life was supposed to be more than just waiting around, and he was right.

 The Thing Lou Couldn’t Do by Ashley Spires is a realistic look at how it feels to be too afraid to try something our friends think is not a big deal.
 Lou can’t climb the tree, but her friends are like tree climbing ninjas and have no fear and way better tree climbing skills than Lou.
 So like most of us, she makes excuses… but not forever.
 By the end of the book, that seed of resilience takes root and she tries over and over.
 But she hasn’t succeeded yet and I love that the book ends before she does.